Sakesh-A/CS-180_Team_Project/README.md

            - Run it on IntelliJ to see the observed result.

    b.
 Manual Testing/Compiling
-      - We used JUNIT to write all of our test cases.+ Manual Testing/Compiling Instructions: Place all the required .java files (e.g., Server.java, Client.java, ClientHandler.java, User.java, UserDatabase.java, and any other dependencies like TextMessage or PhotoMessage) in the same directory.
+      - Place all the required .java files (e.g., Server.java, Client.java, ClientHandler.java, User.java, UserDatabase.java, etc.) in the same directory.
       - Open a terminal or command prompt.
       - Navigate to the directory containing the .java files using the cd command.
       - Start the server in the terminal.
 The server will begin on the default port and wait for client connections.